 The unique hunting strategy extends beyond their ability to catch prey.
 The pied kingfisher’s method of hovering is also called aerial perching.

 Unlike other kingfishers, the pied kingfisher can swallow small prey while flying.
 They don’t require a perch to eat.
-This means that they can hunt over large bodies of water that are lacking places to sit or stand.
+This means that they can hunt over large bodies of water that lack places to sit or stand.

-These specialized flying abilities allow the kingfishers to adapt to any water habitat.
+These specialized flying abilities allow the kingfishers to adapt to any watered habitat.

 Staying true to its species name of water kingfisher, pied kingfishers make their nests close to water.
 They make them by digging out holes in vertical mud banks!
 These peculiar nests are generally 4-5 feet deep.